Last Updated on January 19, 2022 by Obaro Alidou K.

-When you host with FastComet, each account is totally isolated from the others thanks to a container-based technology.
+When you host with FastComet, each account is totally isolated from the others thanks to container-based technology.
 This way, an issue in one account can’t affect the neighbors.
-Plus in case your website gets hacked or infected, FastComet will clean it free of charge!—Which, honestly, you can’t expect from Bluehost (full review).
+Plus, in case your website gets hacked or infected, FastComet will clean it free of charge!— Which, honestly, you can’t expect from Bluehost (full review).

 #4.
 Quality of Service & Reliability